-Interested organizations can find the application and all associated information on the Kitsap County website at www.kitsapgov.com/hs/Pages/HH-Coordinated-Grant-Application-Process.aspx.
+Organizations can find the AHGP/HHGP services application and all associated information on the Kitsap County website at https://kcowa.us/cgap.
 The schedule for the application cycle, including the due dates for applications, is also available on the website.